mehrdadmm/macops-bootstrap/README.md

-# macops-bootstrap
+# One-Step Bootstrap for DevOps on macos

-A One-Step Bootstrap for Preparing Your macOS DevOps Environment.
-This guide outlines the essential steps to configure your macos DevOps environment efficiently.
+This guide presents a streamlined process for automating the installation of a comprehensive DevOps/development environment on macos.

 Packages Included: